 |hikers arriving at the Museum||Ford Assembly Building|

-Afterwards we returned to the vehicles to get our hiking gear & lunches, then off we went on a six-plus mile roundtrip walk, the turn-around point being just shy of Point Isabel.
+The walkers were at the Museum for about an hour, seeing exhibits, and attending a well-done 16 minute documentary in a small theatre, with a Docent intro.
+Afterwards we returned to the vehicles to get hiking gear & lunches, and were off on a 6+ mile roundtrip walk, the turn-around point being near Point Isabel.

 |start of the walk||Marina area||looking back||birders Max & Gail|

-Most of the Sacramento hikers detoured to Heretic Brewery in Fairfield, for a brew & snack; then we had only a short drive to the Davis park & ride.
+On the drive back, most of the hikers visited Heretic Brewery in Fairfield, for a snack or light diner.
+That enjoyable food stop left all of us with only a short drive back to the Davis park & ride.

-Weather note - this was the first clear day, following three days of intense storms, bringing a lot of rain and a few minutes here & there of hail.
-It seemed as if the storm clouds had just cleared out when we arrived at the Richmond Marina and the Museum parking lot.
+Weather note - this was the first clear day, following three days of intense storms, which brought a lot of rain, and some occasional hail.
+As we arrived at the Museum, it seemed as if the storm clouds had only just cleared off like in the past hour.

 return to index